 In New Jersey, the statute of limitations to file a claim is two years from the date of the accident.
 It is possible to see your case dismissed even with the claim itself was strong.
 Skilled legal counsel can help you keep track of your legal deadlines and avoid having your case dismissed on a technicality.

-You Lack Legal Knowledge
+Your Lack of Legal Knowledge

 In a real courtroom, you will need more than a thorough knowledge of procedural crime shows to get through a jury trial.
 Navigating the legal system independent of legal representation can be a challenge and rarely works out on your own.
 When you file an injury lawsuit, the other driver or their insurance company will likely supply their own legal counsel.
 The end result could involve you going head-to-head with a skilled attorney that has a deep track record of these types of cases.
 Experience and education still matter here.
 That is why the guidance of an experienced attorney can be so valuable.